coglescode/ecollege/README.md

 # Be an Instructor #
-You has been redirected to a log-in page, go ahead an log in.
+You has been redirected to a log-in page, make sure to choose __Instructors__, go ahead an log in.
 Once you have logged in successfully you will be redirected to your profile page where you can create new courses and manage them.
 Now create a course.\
 \
 ![create_courses](/readme_assets/create_courses.jpg)